-- 1. Have a series of treads installed at a slope of 50 to 70 degrees from the horizontal; - 2.
-Have a distance between handrails of 17 to 24 inches; - 3.
-Have a minimum tread depth of 8.5 inches; - 4.
-Have open risers if the tread depth is less than 9.5 inches; and - 5.
-Have a minimum tread width of 7 inches, measured at the leading edge of the tread (i.e., nosing).
+- 1. have a series of treads installed at a slope of 50 to 70 degrees from the horizontal; - 2. have a distance between handrails of 17 to 24 inches; - 3. have a minimum tread depth of 8.5 inches; and - 4. have open risers if the tread depth is less than 9.5 inches; - 5. have a minimum tread width of 7 inches, measured at the leading edge of the tread (i.e., nosing).

-H. Dockboards or Dockplates.
+H. Dockboards.

-Management must ensure:
+Management must ensure that:

-- 1. Dockboards are capable of supporting their maximum intended load; - 2.
-Dockboards put into initial service on or after January 17, 2017 are designed, constructed, and maintained to prevent transfer vehicles from running off the dockboard edge; - 3.
-Portable dockboards are secured by anchoring them in place or using equipment or devices that prevent the dockboard from moving out of a safe position.
-When management demonstrates that securing the dockboard is not feasible, management must ensure there is sufficient contact between the dockboard and the surface to prevent the dockboard from moving out of a safe position; - 4.
-Measures, such as wheel chocks or sand shoes, are used to prevent the transport vehicle (e.g. a truck, semitrailer, trailer) on which a dockboard is placed, from moving while employees are on the dockboard; and - 5.
-Portable dockboards are equipped with handholds or other means to permit safe handling of dockboards.
+- 1. dockboards are capable of supporting their maximum intended load; - 2. dockboards put into initial service on or after January 17, 2017 are designed, constructed, and maintained to prevent transfer vehicles from running off the dockboard edge; - 3. portable dockboards are secured by anchoring them in place or using equipment or devices that prevent the dockboard from moving out of a safe position.
+When management demonstrates that securing the dockboard is not feasible, management must ensure there is sufficient contact between the dockboard and the surface to prevent the dockboard from moving out of a safe position; - 4. measures, such as wheel chocks or sand shoes, are used to prevent the transport vehicle (e.g. a truck, semitrailer, trailer, or rail car) on which a dockboard is placed, from moving while employees are on the dockboard; and - 5. portable dockboards are equipped with handholds or other means to permit safe handling of dockboards.

-I. Scaffolds and Rope Descent Systems.
+I. Scaffolds and rope descent systems.